VitalSource

-VitalSource Technologies is an education technology and digital content company.
+VitalSource Technologies is an education technology and digital content company founded in 1994.
 The company works with companies, universities, and publishers and resellers, providing digital course materials to users.
-The company was a subsidiary of Ingram Content Group.
-In June 2021 Ingram sold the company to Francisco Partners.
 VitalSource has offices in Raleigh, North Carolina; Boston, Massachusetts; San Francisco, California; Seattle, Washington; as well as in England and Australia.

 History

 Launch and growth

-VitalSource was founded in 1994 in San Antonio, Texas, by Dr. Robert Todd Watkins, Jr. The original team that came together to help Watkins launch the company included Rick Johnson, who had spent the previous ten years at Apple; William Chesser, who joined from a position in the School of Education at the University of North Carolina at Chapel Hill; and Willie Abrams, who came over from the University of Oklahoma Center for Telemedicine.
+VitalSource was founded in 1994 in San Antonio, Texas, by Dr. Robert Todd Watkins, Jr. The original team that came together to help Watkins launch the company included Rick Johnson, who had spent the previous twelve years at Apple; William Chesser, who joined from a position in the School of Education at the University of North Carolina at Chapel Hill; and Willie Abrams, who came over from the University of Oklahoma Center for Telemedicine.
 The company was formed to look for ways technology could improve learning.

 As a faculty member at the University of Texas Health Science Center at San Antonio in the early 1990s, Watkins' research projects focused on the impact of technology on teaching and learning.
 He was interested in how technology might infuse "new life" into what he saw as unconnected and non-interactive course materials that were being used for problem-based learning (PBL).
 With support from then-dean Dr. Ken Kalkwarf, Watkins began testing his ideas with students and faculty in 1991.
 Apple Computer provided equipment grants to grow the original prototype into an integrated e-textbook platform called "Macinstein".
 Several medical publishers, including Williams & Wilkins and Little-Brown, provided content licenses and financial grants for digital inclusion of their books in the system.
 Drs.
 John Littlefield, Janise Richards, and Spencer Redding provided early educational, technological, and academic guidance for the fledgeling project.
-The University of Texas System facilitated a technology transfer of the intellectual property into Vital Source Technologies, Inc. in June of 1994.
+The University of Texas System facilitated a technology transfer of the intellectual property into Vital Source Technologies, Inc. in June 1994.

 In January 1997, the company set up offices at 10010 San Pedro Blvd in San Antonio.
 During this early period, business was supported by a small group of angel investors and by SATEX Investment Partners, run by Danny Mills.
 In 1999, the team relocated to Raleigh, North Carolina, where the company added backing from a group of investors led by Frank Daniels III.
 The company remains headquartered in Raleigh.
 Kalkwarf coordinated a consortium of dental schools who were interested in implementing their books using the VitalBook format.
 These schools included University of Texas Health Science Center at San Antonio, University of Buffalo, New York University, University of Medicine and Dentistry of New Jersey (now Rutgers), and Boston University.
 Working collectively, these dental schools and Vital Source worked to develop the first commercial content licenses for implementation.
 It was the first digital book license that allowed for the mixing of content from multiple competing publishers in one curricular product.